CinPi7/CinPi7/README.md

 <p>My childhood was in a small city in Brazil, a peaceful place to live, which led me to grow and develop a special affection for technology.</p>

 ## :rocket:	My Experience
-<p>As a Front-end Developer, I have over three years of experience in creating user experiences for web applications that are user-friendly, interactive, intuitive, responsive, and scalable.
+<p>As a Front-end Developer, I have over three years of experience in creating user experiences for web applications that are user-friendly, interactive, responsive, and scalable.
 I am always eager to learn and improve skills, explore new challenges, and collaborate with others who share the passion and understanding for valuable purposes and good practices.</p>

 <p>I’ve had the opportunity to work on projects, either in the health or financial industry, where I could further enhance my experience.
 My expertise lies in JavaScript, React, Angular, Material Design, and other front-end technologies and frameworks.
 I also have a solid background in Information and Communication Technologies, with a degree from the Federal University of Santa Catarina and an exchange program in Canada.
 I have a keen interest in the intersection of psychology, design, and technology, and how they influence human behavior and society.</p>